DIY

 Finishing Defects - Staining, staining, fading, colour migration

-The colour applied to a wood surface interacts with both the wood and the subsequent finish coat.
+The color applied to a wooden surface interacts with both the wood and the subsequent finish coat.
 Trace interactions also occur between the primer and the wood substrate.
-The quality of the stain depends on several factors which, if not respected, will result in the appearance of stain defects, i.e. staining, staining, discolouration and colour migration.
+The quality of staining depends on several factors which, if not respected, will result in staining defects, i.e. stains, discoloration, discolorations and color migration.

 photo source: thewoodwhisperer.com